Distinguished Staff Awards

 Verification of employment, performance, and training criteria will be completed.
 Nominations meeting the eligibility requirements stated above are sent forward to the supervisor and senior leadership for approval.

 A selection committee uses a weighted scoring method to evaluate the items.
-The selection committee prepares a list of recommended awardees to submit to the Chancellor and university President for his or her review and final approval.
+The selection committee prepares a list of recommended awardees, which is then submitted to the Chancellor and University President for his or her review and final approval.